AlmostGreenz/greenbot/README.md

 # greenbot
-A simple, virtual robot with interactive features that I made back in 2017.
+A simple, virtual robot with interactive features that I made back in 2017 as my first major project.

+To run the .exe files, Java is required.

 Hello!
 Welcome to GreenBot by Ryan Green!